sofastack/sofa-boot/README.md

 Platform PAAS can also make use of the readiness check result via URL `http://localhost:8080/health/readiness` to control gracefully external traffic originating such as gateway, load balancer, etc.

 ### Class Isolation
+Aimed to solve class or dependency conflicts, [SOFAArk](https://github.com/sofastack/sofa-ark) is created.
+Compared with unwieldy OSGi class isolation implementation, SOFAArk is a light-weight scheme and focuses on the point of class loading between application and middleware modules.
+Also, it is easy to make a third party SDK into SOFAArk module because the high extensibility of SOFAArk.

 ### Spring Context Isolation
 Two common forms of modularization are popular in Java world: